The Problems with Westphalian Nation-State System

 Dates, Days and Months

 American elections are more than a year-long process.
 For many people, election day is mentioned as the day of voting but for others, it’s the day when a new President takes charge and much more.
 For enthusiasts, it’s the year-long process of selection of candidates till a new President takes the oath that keeps them hooked.
-As per the American Constitution, the first Tuesday is decided as the date of election.
+As per the American Constitution, the first Tuesday (after the first Monday) is decided as the date of election.
 But given that the idea of elections has changed for circumstances, there are different dates for different types of voting as well.

 Rules of the election